 Heart-breaking Scenes at Kabul Airport as Parents Try to Hand Babies to Troops, Taliban Flaunt U.S. Weapons

-Evacuation flights were paused for about eight hours Friday after the Qatar transit point reached maximum capacity with refugees.
+U.S. evacuation flights from Afghanistan were paused for about eight hours Friday after the Qatar transit point reached maximum capacity with refugees.

 A major question - when might the chaos ease?